 At this point, we might ask, “How did these apocalyptic visions turn out in history?”
 Let us turn to the next period, perhaps the overlooked or forgotten period in the history of God’s Promises and Conditions.
 It certainly was the most misunderstood and misinterpreted time in Biblical history and still is for many of us in the twentieth century.
 This meager attempt has been made in the chapter on Ezra –Nehemiah, the Syrian Hellenists, the Hasmoneans, the Herodians and the Romans.
 Briefly, Ezra –Nehemiah under Cyrus restored a priestly theocracy in Judea.
 After the death of Alexander the Great, four nations evolved.
 Two in particular became trouble for Judea, Syria and Egypt.
 It was the Syrian Antiochus Epiphanes that tried to Hellenize Jewish worship by sacrificing a pig that led to a lengthy war under the leadership of the Maccabees who became the Hasmonean dynasty.
 Under their reign three offices of prophet, priest and king were in the hands of the High Priest.
 Internal strives and frequent changes in the highest office via violence enabled the Herods to earn the kingship from Rome.
 They built the Temple and they were after Jesus’ life as a baby but did not take any interest in his death.
 One of the Herods drove Jesus’ disciples out of Jerusalem and into the world.
 Herod could not keep Jewish attempts for independence in check and Rome decided to end Judaism with defiling their sacrifices with another pig.
 This was the fulfillment of Daniel’s vision regarding the end of the sacrifices and the beginning of the trampling on the Holy city and land by the Gentiles.

-Regarding the Anointed or the Son of Man coming on the clouds of heaven, do support the Christian belief of Jesus’ birth and His return in the sky or clouds (Mt.
-1:23; 24:30).
+Regarding the Anointed or the Son of Man coming on the clouds of heaven, do support the Christian belief of Jesus’ birth and His return in the sky or clouds (Matthew 1:23; 24:30).
 The Rock that cut loose without human hands and becomes a world power to rule all nations with an iron road is a puzzle that Daniel himself did not understand.
 He asked, “My lord, what will the out come of all this be?”
 He replied, “Go your way, Daniel, because the words are closed up and sealed until the time of the end.
 Many will be purified, made spotless and refined, but the wicked will continue to be wicked.
-None of the wicked will understand, but those who are wise will understand” (Dan.
-12:8-10).
-No system thus far has had the power that the kingdom of the Rock shall have when there will be an attempt to reform man, but evil will prevail and remain unchanged.
-John the Apostle had to pen similar words: “Do not seal up the words of the prophecy of this book, because the time is near.
-Let him who does wrong continue to do wrong; let him who is vile continue to be vile; let him who does right continue to do right; and let him who is holy continue to be holy,” (Rev. 22:10-11).
-This mysterious kingdom does not fit into a peaceful millennial reign or a time when heaven and earth have become one new world in Christ and God the Father, but into a time when Satan has dominion (Rev. 20:1-10; I Cor.
-15:24-28; Lk.
-4:5-8).
+None of the wicked will understand, but those who are wise will understand” (Daniel 12:8-10).
+No system thus far has had the power that the Kingdom of the Rock shall have when there will be an attempt to reform man, but evil will prevail and remain unchanged.
+John the Apostle had to pen similar words, “Do not seal up the words of the prophecy of this book, because the time is near.
+Let him who does wrong continue to do wrong; let him who is vile continue to be vile; let him who does right continue to do right; and let him who is holy continue to be holy” (Revelation 22:10-11).
+This mysterious kingdom does not fit into a peaceful millennial reign or a time when heaven and earth have become one new world in Christ and God the Father, but into a time when Satan has dominion (Revelation 20:1-10; I Corinthians 15:24-28; Luke 4:5-8).